PROMOTING PEACE: Parenting Tools

 When mothers and daughters are in conflict with one another, the Divine Feminine energy we share is fragmented.
 Here’s where I suggest beginning: notice where, when, and why you want to control your daughter’s behavior.
 Does her behavior reflect poorly on you?
 Does her behavior matter to your spouse, or to your own parents or friends?
 To strangers?
 Do you want them to have a good impression of your connection with your daughter, or is it simply that you have an idea of how you want her to behave?
 Then, notice where she wants to control your behavior.
 Does your singing embarrass her?
 Is it your uncool outfit, your loud voice…or your too-quiet voice?
 Does she want you to do things or buy things that are against your inner voice?
 How does it feel to be tugged by your offspring?

 Enlightened parenting is yogic.
-It involves being strong yet flexible.
+Like yoga, it involves being strong yet flexible.
 Being balanced.
 Releasing the need to struggle.
 Rejecting the use of fear or shame.
 Being an example of ease and grace and glow.
 It seeks mutual power and teaches independence.
 It can even mean enjoying the moment of conflict, because you know it will bring growth.

 Here are five tools to help mothers become fully present and bring your heated moments back into alignment:

 A CODE WORD.
 Decide on a red flag together.
 Choose a word or phrase that will yank you out of conflict and draw your attention.
 “Can we talk about it?” was ours.
 It worked wonders!
 We experimented to find the one that worked consistently and prevented a conflict from accelerating.
+(I recommend using a single word, if possible.)
 We were in agreement that someone had to stop our conflicts from escalating, and we were the only two there, so it had to be one of us!
 Typically, Lily was the one who remembered to say the magic words.